VeronikkAhri/ux-for-devs/docs/accessibility.md

 4. **Inconsistent heading order** that makes it hard to skim with assistive tech.

 Remember: accessibility is an ongoing process.
 Revisit these steps whenever you introduce new components or features.

+## WCAG in Brief

+The Web Content Accessibility Guidelines (WCAG) provide a shared standard for making web content more accessible.
+The main principles are that content should be **perceivable**, **operable**, **understandable**, and **robust**.
+Familiarize yourself with these guidelines to ensure your project meets common legal and ethical standards.

+## Accessible Animation

+Animations can add delight but may cause issues for people with motion sensitivity.
+Offer reduced-motion alternatives and avoid flashing or strobing effects that could trigger seizures.
+Test animations with a screen reader to ensure important information is not lost if the animation is skipped.

+## Further Resources

+- [WAI-ARIA Authoring Practices](https://www.w3.org/WAI/ARIA/apg/) for implementing custom widgets.
+- Community accessibility checklists to help you review new components.
+- Talks and blogs from people with disabilities describing their real-world challenges.

+Taking time to study these resources deepens your empathy and helps you craft interfaces that truly welcome everyone.